 Understanding computer vision

-Computer vision plays a crucial role in the drone industry, as it is in charge of the classification process, object detection, and tracking when the drone is flying up in the air.
-It also enables drones to capture and identify obstacles in real-time and dodge possible collisions.
-When deprived of computer vision, a drone only captures digital images and videos of the environment but doesn’t have the intelligence to understand and interact with its surroundings.
+Computer vision plays a crucial role in the drone industry, as it is in charge of the classification process, object detection, and tracking process when the drone is flying up in the air.
+Computer vision for drones also enables them to capture and identify obstacles in real-time and dodge any possible collisions.
+When deprived of computer vision, a drone can only capture digital images and videos of the environment but lacks the intelligence to understand and interact with its surroundings.

-In many cases, machine learning and deep learning are also involved with computer vision algorithms, which increases the prediction level accuracy.
+In many cases, deep learning and machine learning algorithms are also involved with computer vision algorithms, which increases the accuracy of the prediction level.
 Here are the main applications of computer vision in drones:

 Autonomous drone navigation